brown-ccv/ccv-website-hugo/content/english/services/consulting/advanced-research-computing.md

 ## Computational Biology

 The Computational Biology Core provides assistance in experimental design and data processing pipelines for high-throughput datasets generated in individual projects, particularly for DNA/RNA sequencing data.
-Our assistance falls broadly into the categories outlined below.
+CBC's assistance falls broadly into the categories outlined below.

 - Experimental Design and Power Analysis
 - Benchmarking